Agency relationships can be confusing, and it is my job to make sure you understand your rights and responsibilities.

 What is Agency Relationship?

-According to the TREB, "In real estate transactions, agency relationships are created when vendors or purchasers ask realtors to act on their behalf in real estate transactions.
+According to the TRREB, "In real estate transactions, agency relationships are created when vendors or purchasers ask realtors to act on their behalf in real estate transactions.
 "Working with a Realtor"

-What is the Toronto Real Estate Board (TREB)?
+What is the Toronto Regional Real Estate Board (TRREB)?

 The term "Agency Relationship" describes the relationship between a buyer or seller and their realtor.
 The type of relationship varies.